oktadev/okta-blog/_source/_posts/2021-03-05-ultimate-guide-to-password-hashing-in-okta.md

 }
 ```

 #### With Salt
-If you are forced to use SHA-256 for some reason, adding a salt is essential.
+If you are forced to use SHA-256 for some reason, adding salt is essential.
 This requires attackers to have another piece of data and increases the amount of time required for brute force attacks:

 <textarea id="editor-6" class="live-code">import hashlib
 import secrets